 Prior to founding the Oxford Cultural Collective, Donald Sloan was Head of the Oxford School of Hospitality Management at Oxford Brookes University, a position he held from 2003 to 2017.
-In that role he was responsible for the performance of the School across all of its key areas of activity – the provision of an outstanding student experience, the production of internationally recognised research, productive engagement with industry and other external bodies, and reputation enhancement.
-Throughout his tenure the school received many plaudits, including being ranked in the top three hospitality schools the world in 2016 at the prestigious Worldwide Hospitality Awards.
+In this position he was responsible for all aspects of the School’s activity, including the student experience, academic research, external impact, relationships with industry and alumni and international reputation.
+Throughout his tenure the school received many plaudits, including being ranked in the top three hospitality schools the world in 2016 at the Worldwide Hospitality Awards.

 Donald is Chair of the Jane Grigson Trust, a Fellow of the Royal Society for Arts, a Fellow of the Institute of Hospitality and an Honorary Fellow of the Council for Hospitality Management Education.
 He holds a Master of Business Administration in Higher Education Management from University College London.